Matty Taylor (footballer, born 1990): Bristol Rovers

 On 16 June 2014, Taylor signed a pre-contract agreement with recently relegated Conference Premier club Bristol Rovers, reportedly rejecting offers from former clubs Oxford United and Chester, as well as Mansfield Town and Kidderminster Harriers.
 He finished the 2014–15 season with 21 goals in 51 games, including one in each of the play-off semi-final matches against former club Forest Green Rovers.
 He played the full 120 minutes of the play-off final and scored Rovers' second penalty of the shoot-out victory as they secured an immediate return to the Football League.

 Taylor scored his first Football League goal in a 3–1 win over Barnet at the Memorial Stadium on 22 August 2015.
 He was nominated for the League Two Player of the Month award for October after scoring four goals.
 On 1 December, he scored a 12-minute second-half hat-trick in a 3–0 win over Wycombe Wanderers.
 He earned another Player of the Month nomination after scoring four goals and providing two assists in December.
 He scored another hat-trick on 1 March, in a 4–1 win over Hartlepool United.
 He finally won the Player of the Month award for March after scoring eight goals in seven games.
 Between 8 March and 16 April he scored in eight successive games, including a brace against Crawley Town.
 On the final day of the 2015–16 season, Bristol Rovers achieved promotion out of League Two by scoring a dramatic winner in the 92nd-minute; Lee Brown scored the decisive goal after Taylor himself hit the post.
 Taylor finished the season with 28 goals and nine assists in 50 appearances.
-He was League Two's top-scorer and was voted onto the PFA Team of the Year.
+He was League Two's top scorer and was voted onto the PFA Team of the Year.

 Taylor signed a new contract in July 2016 and stated that if he were to leave the club then Rovers would receive a fee and he could therefore "leave by the front door, with my head held high".
 He proceeded to score on his League One debut in a 3–1 defeat at Scunthorpe United on 6 August.
-On 18 October, he scored a second-half hat-trick to earn a point for Rovers in a 3–3 draw Milton Keynes Dons.
+On 18 October, he scored a second-half hat-trick to earn a point for Rovers in a 3–3 draw with Milton Keynes Dons.
 He made 33 appearances in the 2016–17 campaign, scoring 19 goals, before his departure in January.